statisticalbiotechnology/cb2030/prep/clustering.md

 2. Read the section in VaderPlas on [k-Means Clustering](https://jakevdp.github.io/PythonDataScienceHandbook/05.11-k-means.html) from beginning of section to the examples.
 3. Read up VaderPlas on [Gaussian Mixture Models](https://jakevdp.github.io/PythonDataScienceHandbook/05.12-gaussian-mixtures.html) from beginning of section to the example.
 4. Investigate the jupyter notebook on [Clustering of Breast Cancer Data](../nb/clustering/readme.md)

+Slightly moderated versions of your questions will be posted [here](../questions/clustering.md).